Psalm 74

 Notes

-The psalm opens with the devastating question לָמָה אֱלֹהִים זָנַחְתָּ לָנֶצַח — "Why, O God, have you cast us off forever?"
-The verb זָנַח ("to reject, cast off, spurn") is the covenant community's most horrifying fear realized: that God has definitively abandoned his people.
-The word לָנֶצַח ("forever") intensifies the anguish — not a temporary withdrawal but permanent rejection.
+The psalm opens with the question לָמָה אֱלֹהִים זָנַחְתָּ לָנֶצַח — "Why, O God, have you cast us off forever?"
+The verb זָנַח ("to reject, cast off, spurn") names the covenant community's deepest fear: that God has definitively abandoned his people.
+The word לָנֶצַח ("forever") twists the wound further — this is not a temporary withdrawal but a final rupture.

-The people are described as צֹאן מַרְעִיתֶךָ ("the sheep of your pasture") — a metaphor of God's tender care that makes the abandonment even more incomprehensible.
-Shepherds do not abandon their flocks.
-The image recurs in Psalm 79:13, Psalm 95:7, and Ezekiel 34, where God promises to be the shepherd his human shepherds failed to be.
+The people are described as צֹאן מַרְעִיתֶךָ ("the sheep of your pasture"), a metaphor of intimate care that makes the abandonment all the more bewildering.
+The image recurs in Psalm 79:13, Psalm 95:7, and Ezekiel 34, where God promises to be the shepherd that Israel's human rulers never were.

-Verse 2 piles up covenant language in rapid succession: קָנִיתָ ("you purchased, acquired") — the verb used for God's acquisition of Israel in Exodus 15:16 and Deuteronomy 32:6; גָּאַלְתָּ ("you redeemed") — the kinsman-redeemer language of Exodus; שֵׁבֶט נַחֲלָתֶךָ ("the tribe of your inheritance") — Israel as God's personal property.
-The appeal is to God's own prior actions: you invested in this people; act consistently with that investment.
+Verse 2 accumulates covenant language with urgency: קָנִיתָ ("you purchased, acquired") — the verb used for God's claim on Israel in Exodus 15:16 and Deuteronomy 32:6; גָּאַלְתָּ ("you redeemed") — the kinsman-redeemer language of Exodus; שֵׁבֶט נַחֲלָתֶךָ ("the tribe of your inheritance") — Israel as God's own possession.
+The logic is an appeal to consistency: God's prior acts of redemption make his silence now inexplicable.

-The command הָרִימָה פְּעָמֶיךָ in verse 3 — "lift up your steps, direct your feet" — is a striking anthropomorphism.
-The psalmist urges God to come and see the ruins with his own eyes. לְמַשֻּׁאוֹת נֶצַח — "toward the perpetual ruins" — echoes the לָנֶצַח ("forever") of verse 1, now applied not to God's rejection but to the enemies' destruction.
-The ruins feel permanent.
+The command הָרִימָה פְּעָמֶיךָ in verse 3 — "lift up your steps, direct your feet" — is a bold anthropomorphism; the psalmist urges God to come and see the ruins with his own eyes. לְמַשֻּׁאוֹת נֶצַח — "toward the perpetual ruins" — deliberately echoes the לָנֶצַח ("forever") of verse 1.
+That word, which first described God's abandonment, now describes the ruins themselves.
+The destruction feels as permanent as the rejection.

 The Destruction of the Sanctuary (vv.
 4-9)